rr3s1/auraaesthetics/aaii/project_config.md

 ## Changelog

+- Implemented a new animated landing page (`app/page.tsx`) using the `HeroGeometric` component, featuring "Get Started Now" and "Admin" navigation buttons.
+- Added `lucide-react` and `framer-motion` as dependencies.
 <!-- The agent prepends the latest summary here as a new list item after each VALIDATE phase -->